 14 Ways To Find Free Books (Including New Releases)

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

 Let’s get the obvious source for free books out of the way–your local library.
 Here you can enjoy audiobooks, books on CD, paperback books, hardcover books, large print books, and even ebooks for free (well, it could cost you a few library fines if you don’t return them on time).

 I rarely even step into my library anymore, yet I use their services several times a week.
 How?
-My library card allows me to use the Libby app and the Hoopla app to borrow both audiobooks and ebooks.
+My library card allows me to use the Libby app (replaced the overdrive app) and the Hoopla app to borrow audiobooks and ebooks.
 I love these apps.
 Thanks to my library for providing them, I can now listen to a book while decluttering, doing housework, or taking a relaxing walk through the park.

 2. My Reader Rewards Club

 I have received dozens of books delivered to my door free of charge through My Reader Rewards Club (formerly Tyndale Rewards).